csdms/pymt/docs/install.rst

 .. code-block:: console

     $ curl -OL https://github.com/csdms/pymt/tarball/master
+    $ tar -xf master

-Once you have a copy of the source, install the *pymt* dependencies into the conda environment you created above:
+Once you have a copy of the source, change into the source directory and install the dependencies required by *pymt* into the conda environment you created above:

 .. code-block:: console